Tech-Stack-Nation/study-guide/README.md

 # Angular Study Plan

-A graded list of topics you'll need to learn to be a professional Angular developer, with an opinionated, curated list of links to study materials.
+A graded list of topics you'll need to learn to be a professional Angular developer with an opinionated, curated list of links to study materials.

 Note: This is still under construction.